Did You Know?

 - Pressure to complete a task immediately

-- Request you to provide personal information (including photos)
+- Requesting personal information (including photos)

 - Ask you to click on a link immediately and submit identifying information